barneyme/bpad/readme.txt

 Click "Save" to download your notes to your computer. bPad saves your notes as 'bpad.txt' by default but you can change it to any name and filetype (EG index.html.)

-Click "Open" to open a file from your computer.
+Click "Open" to edit a file from your computer.

+Click "Readme" to view this Readme file.

 Click "Install" to add bpad.me as a PWA (Progressive Web App.)
 Bpad PWA can be used as a separate application from your browser and offline.

 **PRIVACY**

-Notes never leave your computer.

 bPad does not (and cannot) see your notes.

+bPad does not (and cannot) see any activity on your computer.

+bPad does not (and cannot) judge your music choices while using bPad.

 bPad does not (and cannot) track who is using bPad.